 - Support the distribution of the employees' salaries among specific activites

 For the UW faculty this is accomplished through the Faculty Effort Certification (FEC) reports.
 These reports provide the supporting documentation for salaries charged to sponsored projects.
 Without the FEC reports, the salaries are considered unsupported and therefore, unallowable.

-Faculty effort is the compensated time faculty members spend on University activities including research, instruction, administration, service and clinical activity.
+Faculty are defined as those individuals with a job class between 0001-0147 or 0151-0199.
+Faculty effort is defined as the compensated time faculty members spend on University activities including research, instruction, administration, service and clinical activity.

 Faculty Effort Certification is a process the University of Washington uses to document the time spent on University activities.
 As required by federal guidelines, individual activities are displayed as a percentage of total activity.

 Institutional base salary is the annual compensation paid by the University of Washington for an employee's appointment, whether that individual's time is spent on research, instruction, administration, service or clinical activity.
 Institutional base salary excludes any income that an individual is permitted to earn outside of duties for the University of Washington.

 IBS should be used during all phases of the grant or contract life cycle including:

 - Preparing a proposal

 - Charging a grant